HCL-TECH-SOFTWARE/Domino-rest-api/docs/howto/IdP/configuringCertificates.md

 ```

 <!-- prettier-ignore -->
-!!!
-Info
+!!! info

-    The JSON file is automatically created when you [use the Domino REST API management API (Port 8889)](../../references/security/encryption.md) to create the files.
+    The JSON file is automatically created when you [use the Domino REST API management API (Port 8889)](../../howto/management/encryptionops.md) to create the files.

 ## Configure certificates for JWT validation

 <!-- prettier-ignore -->
 !!! note

     PEM-formatted keys (RSA/EC) are supported.

 <!--To configure certificates for JWT validation-->